-- If the NEtO is not installed on your client system, the NEtO Auto Update Client window opens.
-Click Yes to download the client. - An error message appears if you click No. - After the NEtO installation completes, the NEtO main view screen appears for all subsequent launches, with the NEtO version adjusted to the NE version from which the NEtO launched. - b.
+- When you launch NEtO for the first time, a confirmation dialog appears with Yes and No options.
+Click Yes. - An error message appears if you click No. - After the NEtO installation completes, the NEtO main view screen appears for all subsequent launches, with the NEtO version adjusted to the NE version from which the NEtO launched. - b.
 Perform the following for TACACS+: - 1.
 In the navigation tree Equipment view, right-click on a Wavence and choose External Element Manager.
-A login prompt appears. - 2.
-Type your login credentials.
-The NEtO main view screen appears. - Note: See the appropriate Wavence guide for information about configuring and using the NEtO external element manager.
+A login prompt appears.

+2. Type your login credentials.
+The NEtO main view screen appears. \Box

+Note: See the appropriate Wavence guide for information about configuring and using the NEtO external element manager.